musastudios/crypto-dashboard/VERCEL_DEPLOYMENT.md

 ## Testing

 1. Visit the deployed application
-2. Try signing in with Google
+2. Try signing in with Google or Twitter
 3. Check that you are successfully redirected back to the application after authentication